IDS6145-18Spring/assignment-1-practice-designing-models-MarkusLoennig/README.md

 ## Requirements (Experimental Design)

-The requirements for the MASTER Lighting system are:
+The requirements for the MASTER City Lighting system are:

 Solar panels will generate the needed energy to charge the Bikestands and the E-Bikes.
 The solar panels shall automatically move to the best angle (within +20° horizontally) to harvest the sun with regard to the seasons.